SieRaX/GM4HDDA/README.md

 ## Homework 1
 Follow the instructions in the ``HW1.ipynb`` file.
 After you complete and run the HW ipython file, send the result file to ``yhun@robotics.snu.ac.kr``.
+For problem 1~5, submit your answer sheet in the class.